Marta44/to-press2019/README.md

 The social media links get open in a new tab using target="_blank" and hovering over their icons they turn into red and transform their sizes slightly bigger.
 The footer is responsive and at the breakpoint of (max-width: 767.98px) the three columns are ordered vertically inverting the order of social media links and of the copyright.
 In this way the copyright appears at the bottom of the page.
 #### About us page
 - **Artists images**: hovering over the images of the two artists it shows the title attribute "Sabrina photo" and "Elisabetta photo".
 With the alt attribute alone the text didn't appear.
-- **Call to action button** "Download our brochure": hovering over it turns into Light Slate Gray color and if is clicked it downloads the pdf file in English or in Italian if you are on "Chi Siamo" page.
+- **Call to action button** "Download our brochure": hovering over it turns into Light Slate Gray color and if is clicked it downloads the pdf file in English or in Italian if we are on "Chi Siamo" page.
 The files end in the user download default folder and to achieve this I used the download attribute.
 #### Gallery page
 - **Gallery Images**: I used Fancybox "images" to display six images for each category.
 Every image has a name, the price and the copyright thanks to the data-caption attribute.
 The "ceramics" and "potteries" images are intentionally without a price because are demonstrative images that show a set of art pieces.
 A customer interested about a particular ceramic shape can contact the artists and they will quote a price.
+Was important in my opinion to show his category as the artists don't create only little art pieces but are ceramic makers.
 If we click on one image it opens Fancybox viewer and allows us to move back and forward with the arrows, to zoom an image, to start a slideshow or to open the thumbnails gallery.
-Reducing or expanding the screen size the images behave as expected and are centered.
+Reducing or expanding the screen size the images behave as expected.
 On phone screens I used col-6 Bootstrap grid system to place two images side by side.
 - **Call to action button** "Place an order": hovering over it turns into Light Slate Gray color and it links to the "Contact us" page.
 #### Customize page
 - **Customize-icons**: I used Fontawesome Icons to explain step by step the personalization process.
 Reducing and expanding the window width the text and the icons adapt responsively.